Visa Applications

 Important Travel Document Information – Please Read

-Third-country nationals who wish to travel to Austria for short stays of up to 90 days for the likes of vacations, business trips, family visits, short-term study and medical treatment can apply for an Austria Visa.
-Since Austria is a member of the EU and the Schengen Area, the country’s visa policy is the same as that of the other countries that make up the Schengen member states.
+Third-country nationals who are required to hold a visa and wish to travel to Austria for short stays of up to 90 days in any 180-day period for tourism, business trips, family visits, short-term study or medical treatment can apply for an Austria Schengen visa.
+As Austria is a member of the EU and the Schengen area, short-stay visa applications are governed by the common Schengen visa rules.
 A visa to Austria is more commonly referred to as a Schengen visa.

 To start the visa application process for an Austria Schengen Visa please click below